ErikOSorensen/mmzame/README.md

 - `main.R`: Top level script to run and generate all outputs.
 - `_targets.R`: Specification of DAG for creating all outputs using Will Landau's `targets` package.
+- `functions.R`: Function definitions called by the targets defined in `_targets.R`.
 - `renv.lock`: Specification of necessary libraries (and version) for running the code.
-- `functions.R`: Function definitions called by the targets defined in `_targets.R`.
+- `.Rprofile`: Ensures that `renv` loads local libraries.

 The graphical displays are produced in the `graphs/` directory (as pdf-files).
 The other numbers and descriptions produced are part of the vignettes that are rendered in the `vignettes/` directory.